-Effective integration between agencies in order to support children and young people is a key principle in the THRIVE framework for system change (Wolpert et al., 2019).
-Thank you to Dr Paul Wallis, Director of Psychological Services at the Central Manchester University Hospital Foundation NHS Trust for speaking to us about the development of their Integrated Access and Care Pathways.
+Effective integration between agencies in order to support children and young people is a key principle in the THRIVE Framework for system change (Wolpert et al., 2019).
+The National i-THRIVE Programme spoke with Dr Paul Wallis, Director of Psychological Services at the Central Manchester University Hospital Foundation NHS Trust, about the development of their Integrated Access and Care Pathways.

 What was the problem you were trying to solve?

 Central Manchester University Hospitals NHS Foundation Trust (CMFT) provide child and adolescent mental health services (CAMHS) for Manchester and Salford.
 The move towards Integrated Access and Care Pathways (ICP) in Manchester and Salford — inspired by CYP IAPT and the THRIVE Framework — was undertaken to overcome a number of internal and external challenges common to CAMH services.
 With limited resources and funding, the demand for a wide range of services for children and their families has continued to outstrip what’s on offer.
 This has necessitated a move away from the traditional way of delivering services towards more integrated pathways that can guarantee the delivery of the highest quality services whilst also ensuring that patients and their needs are put first.